eugenia1984/airbnb-clone/README.md

 ✔️ Full responsiveness

-✔️ Sign in page with Kindle
+✔️ "Sign in page" with Kindle

-✔️ Landing page with the list of the houses for rent
+✔️ "Landing page" with the list of the houses for rent

+✔️ "Favorite page" where you can see your favorites Homes.

+✔️ "Listing page" with all the Home you had added.

+✔️ "Detail page", a detail of the Home by the id.

+✔️ Functionality:

-✔️ Add your house for rent
+-Add your house for rent

-✔️ Add / Delete favorite house for rent
+-Add / Delete favorite house for rent

 ---